Cary Personal Injury Lawyers

 How do You Know if You Need a Personal Injury Attorney?

 If you or your loved one has suffered because of someone else’s negligence, it can be difficult to determine what kind of compensation you deserve and what laws apply to your specific situation.
-As a general rule, it is always best to speak to an experienced personal injury attorney if you have any questions or doubt about your case.
-These four signs can help you decide if you need to hire a personal injury attorney.
+As a general rule, it is always best to speak to an experienced personal injury lawyer for legal advice.
+Especially if you have any questions or doubt about your injury claim and case.
+These four signs can help you decide if you need to hire a personal injury lawyer.

 - You Suffered Permanently Disabling or Long-Term Injuries: If you or your loved one will require long-term care or be left with permanent disabilities, you should speak to a personal injury attorney immediately.
 Only an experienced attorney will be able to calculate what your injuries are worth and make sure you get the compensation you deserve.

-- Liability is Not Clear or There are Multiple Parties Involved: If you were involved in an accident involving multiple parties, you will likely need an attorney.
+- Liability is Not Clear or There are Multiple Parties Involved: If you were an injured person in an accident involving multiple parties, you will likely need an attorney.
 Insurance companies are sometimes complicated, especially when multiple parties are involved.
 You could be blamed for a portion of the accident, which will decrease your compensation.
 An attorney can help protect you against these types of counterclaims.

 - The Insurance Company is Refusing to Pay: Although we like to think that insurance companies are on our side, they often refuse to make a settlement offer at all or offer a settlement that is not fair.
 If you are not able to secure a fair settlement on your own, you should contact a personal injury attorney immediately.